 The next test: Is it age appropriate?
 For instance, by design the program limits the use of throwing knives and tomahawks to youth in Scouts BSA and above, and limits the use of pocketknives in Cub Scouting to Bears and above.
 A list of age-appropriate guidelines is in the appendix of the Guide to Safe Scouting.

 So, the activity you want to do isn’t in the handbook, but you think it supports the values of the BSA and it appears to be age appropriate.
 Last test: Is it prohibited or unauthorized?
-Look at the list of unauthorized and restricted activities in the Guide to Safe Scouting.
+Look at the list of prohibited activities in the Guide to Safe Scouting.

 So how does something get on the list?
 From time to time, cross-functional teams of volunteers and professional staff are asked to evaluate programs or activities to incorporate into Scouting.
 Sometimes it’s a near miss, social media, or an actual incident that brings an activity forward for review.
 Other times it’s a request for a new or revised program or merit badge.
 These requests are reviewed by a team using various risk assessment tools found in the Enterprise Risk Management Committee Guidebook.
 As of this writing, 21 activities are on the prohibited listing.
-Prohibitions include failing to deliver program as designed or contained in our literature and common sense restrictions that include extreme sports, pyrotechnics, shooting or throwing at each other, bungee jumping, and orb activities.
+Prohibitions include failing to deliver program as designed or contained in our literature and common sense restrictions that include extreme sports, pyrotechnics, shooting or throwing at each other, and power tool use.
 The list is not comprehensive, but it serves as a definitive list of prohibited activities and it offers a broad sense of what is not allowed as a Scouting activity.